nrkn/js13k-2023/README.md

   ok let's go make a map type then fill it with 75% grass and 25% trees we made a potato map with just grass and trees
   6606 used, 6706 left

+- "draw map"
+  ok we'll blit the map to the canvas, we will just offset from 0,0 for now 6668 used, 6644 left